JULY 11, 1798

 JULY 17, 2004

-First Lieutenant Michelle A. Rakers was appointed as the first female Assistant Director in the history of "The President's Own."
+First Lieutenant Michelle A. Rakers is appointed as the first female Assistant Director in the history of the Marine Band.

-"The President's Own" moved from its historic home at Marine Barracks Washington, 8th and I Streets, in southeast Washington, D.C., to the new Marine Barracks Annex, located just around the corner at 7th Street and Virginia Avenue, southeast.
+“The President’s Own” moved from its historic home at Marine Barracks Washington, 8th and I Streets, in southeast Washington, D.C., to the new Marine Barracks Annex, located just around the corner at 7th and K Streets, southeast.

 NOVEMBER 6, 2004